Top Ten Ways Kids Ruin Christmas for Parents

 Two years ago I made a list about ways parents ruin Christmas for kids.
 What about the other way around?
 This list shows what ruins Christmas for the parents, done by the kids.

 Starting with a rather obvious one for the younger kids who dream of getting new and awesome toys for Christmas.
-They see something and now they want it like mad so they'll beg their parents to get stuff.
+They see something and now they want it like mad, so they'll beg their parents to get stuff.
 Sadly, especially at younger ages, these kids have not understood how much certain presents can cost.

-Kids'll always get presents for Christmas, but they will always get presents that they either gloss over or reject entirely (most of the ones rejected entirely are joke gifts but still).
+Kids will always get presents for Christmas, but they will always get presents that they either gloss over or reject entirely (most of the ones rejected entirely are joke gifts but still).
 The thing is, some of the presents kids often get, like clothes, are actually worthwhile to have in the long run, so the kids should cherish the gifts they get.

-Either they don't give presents to their relatives or they give crummy gifts, either one for this item.
-In any case, December is a gift-giving month and everyone is out shopping and what not.
+Either they don't give presents to their relatives, or they give crummy gifts, either one for this item.
+In any case, December is a gift-giving month, and everyone is out shopping and whatnot.
 Parents don't demand as much as kids, but they do ask them nicely to do some gift shopping of their own at some point.
 Kids should remember this.

-I'm guilty of this but it's likely that I'm just someone who couldn't sit still.
-Kids will find taking Christmas photos awkward while parents would try to at least have composure.
+I'm guilty of this, but it's likely that I'm just someone who couldn't sit still.
+Kids will find taking Christmas photos awkward, while parents would try to at least have composure.

 Boy, how many times my sister has done that...